 Jialin Zhang: (00:09:30)

-At our companies today, it’s super valuable to have people who have come from a different set of experiences to opine on strategy, goals and operations, to make sure that we have everyone sitting at the table.
+At our companies today, it’s super valuable to have people who come from a different set of experiences to opine on strategy, goals, and operations, to make sure that we have everyone sitting at the table.

 What’s the risk of going forth into the future and not doing anything about diversity and maintaining a fairly homogeneous group of employees?